Where are the best places for mirrors in your house?

 14. Narrow Staircases Can Use Mirrors

-Though all those sayings have their merits, I do think it is fine to place small mirrors at narrow staircases.
-If it were me, however, I would place some objects other than mirrors, such as scenic paintings.
-But that is just personal preference, because mirrors can get quite creepy for me.
+Though all those sayings have their merits, I do think it is fine to place small mirrors on narrow staircases.
+Paintings are a good substitute to mirrors as well.

 15. Mirrors Should NOT Face the Desk